Space-Robotics-Laboratory/rlstar/README.md

 **Python:**

 *   3.6
 >3.5 should work too (Baseline states Python >=3.5 should work.
-Python 3.7 and above are not compatible with tensorflow 1.4, so be careful.)
+Python 3.7 and above are not compatible with tensorflow 1.4, so be careful)
 >
->You can download the right version via the Python website or any other means [Python](https://www.python.org/downloads/)
+>You can download the right version via the [Python](https://www.python.org/downloads/) website or any other means such as below:

+    sudo apt-get-repository ppa:deadsnakes/ppa
+    sudo apt-get update
+    sudo apt-get install python3.6

 **Tensorflow:**
 * 1.14-GPU
 * 1.14